 }

-3: Change authentication type from classic to claim based by using below code.
+}- Change the authentication type from classic to claim-based by using the below PowerShell script.

 $WebAppName = "http://hqinternetdev13"